brillout/goldpage/docs/csr-and-ssr-explained.template.md

 For example:

+EXAMPLE

 This page has no `<script>` tags; the HTML is generated in Node.js and no browser-side JavaScript is needed.

 *Client-Side Rendering* (CSR) denotes the practice of loading a page and rendering it in the browser.

 For example:

+EXAMPLE

 The page's HTML doesn't contain the page's content but has `<script/>` tags instead; the page's code is loaded and rendered in the browser.

+We further illustrate how CSR and SSR work in the following sections.

 You can also do both: CSR *and* SSR.
 Your page is then rendered twice: